auntyellow/math/monge.md

 such that the two roots are on this line.

-For example, one circle is inside another:
+For example, one circle is inside the other:

 <img src="https://latex.codecogs.com/gif.latex?\begin{cases}x^2+y^2=9\\x^2+(y+1)^2=1\end{cases}">